CogPhi

 Trond A. Tjøstheim, Researcher, Cognitive Science, Lund University, Sweden.

-Melina Tsapos, PhD student, Theoretical Philosophy, Lund University, Sweden.
+Melina Tsapos, Researcher, Theoretical Philosophy, Lund University, Sweden.

 info[at]cogphi.org